2021 Fan N'ation Pizza Challenge

 AND

-#4 Bado’s Pizza Grill and Ale House vs Pizzeria DavideREAD MORE: Son To Stand Trial In Strangulation Death Of Father Who Had Lost Money In Scam

-CONGRATS TO MINEO’S PIZZA HOUSE AND PIZZERIA DAVIDE FOR ADVANCING TO THE FINAL FOUR SHOWDOWN!
+CONGRATS TO MINEO’S PIZZA HOUSE AND PIZZERIA DAVIDE FOR ADVANCING TO THE FINAL FOUR SHOWDOWN IN WEEK 2!

 Our very own KDKA Pizza Club (Rich Walsh, Ken Rice, and Ray Petelin) will be judging the FINAL FOUR in a blind TASTE TEST: